Alaska Writers Guild - Supporting Alaska's Writers

 She’s equally happy on a snowy trail or coaxing vegetables to grow in her garden during the long Alaskan summer days.
 When she’s not waxing skis or chasing voles out of her cabbage, she’s at her computer.
 Neva’s novels include paranormal elements—she can’t help it—with smart and dependable characters who always get their HEA.

-MANY THANKS TO OUR SPONSORS, DONORS & PARTNERS
+SPONSORS, DONORS & PARTNERS

 CONTACT US